ACRC-oss/Aurora_Clean_Public/README.md

 ## Do-Not-Claim List

-Do not claim that this prototype has active memory, profiles, unrestricted tools, hidden autonomy, vehicle control, self-direction, human-like awareness, or production-grade identity and access control.
+I do not claim that this prototype has active memory, profiles, unrestricted tools, hidden autonomy, vehicle control, self-direction, human-like awareness, or production-grade identity and access control.

 ## Copyright / Ownership Notice